compsult/MenuOptions/docs/source/FAQ.rst

         });
     }, 200 );

+Sometimes, using the CSS float:right makes the X display incorrectly.
+In this case, using float:left will usually correct this.

 How do I display text and have a hidden value, like the HTML select control?
 ----------------------------------------------------------------------------